rapgru/property-cluster/README.md

 ## API Documentation

-All API functions of the latest release are documented in the [https://jitpack.io/com/github/rapgru/property-cluster/latest/javadoc/](library's javadocs).
+All API functions of the latest release are documented in the [library's javadocs](https://jitpack.io/com/github/rapgru/property-cluster/latest/javadoc/).
 Also for each release there's a seperate javadoc link in the release description.